 What we like: The trailing cursor effect not only improves navigation — it’s also perfectly on brand.

-If you’re feeling inspired by the examples above, then you want to implement cursor effects on your own site.
+Here are some cursor effect ideas for inspiration to implement on your website.
 Below are ideas sourced from CodePen so you can easily copy and paste the code.

 1. Shadow Cursor

 In the example above, the default mouse pointer has a blue shadow.
 It trails the pointer as it moves, then wobbles back into place when the pointer stills.